Ricotta Gnocchi Recipe

 How to make Ricotta Gnocchi

 Ricotta gnocchi are the lighter, fluffier cousin of the more common potato gnocchi.
-Try this simple, delicious recipe from our gnocchi cooking class to make these authentic, pillowy-light dumplings from scratch.
+Try this simple, delicious recipe from our gnocchi cooking class and learn to make these authentic, pillowy-light dumplings from scratch.

 500 g ricotta cheese

 280 g all-purpose flour

 The first thing to do is to remove excess moisture from the ricotta.
 Either place it in a sieve and leave to drain or pat with a kitchen towel.

 Place the ricotta in a bowl with the eggs, pecorino cheese, and nutmeg, season with salt and pepper.
 Mix well then gradually add in the flour, stirring until the dough comes together.

 Turn the dough out onto a floured surface and work it with your hands until you have a ball.
 If the dough is sticky, add a little more flour.
 Be careful not to knead too much as this will make the gnocchi heavy.
 Cover with a clean cloth and leave to rest for 15 minutes.